 I’ve rounded up the best of the best kitchen table colors so you can paint with confidence knowing that you’ll absolutely love the finished product.
 When you have an idea of what color you want, don’t forget to read The 4 Biggest Mistakes People Make When Painting Their Kitchen Table.

 The standard farmhouse look of white paint and dark stain is perhaps the most popular kitchen table makeover today.
-Just take a quick search on Pinterest and you’ll see approximately 412 examples of similar style.
-It’s classic and beautiful and made with Minwax stain in ebony and a high quality paint and primer in one for the chairs and base.
+Just take a quick search on Pinterest and you’ll see approximately 412 examples of similar styles.
+It’s classic and beautiful and made with Minwax stain in ebony and high-quality paint and primer in one for the chairs and base.
 The dark tabletop is forgiving, while the chairs and legs help lighten the kitchen.
-This is my favorite combination for a farmhouse styled kitchen.
+This is my favorite combination for a farmhouse style kitchen.

 If you’d rather have a solid wood look to the table, you can create a beautiful finish with chalk paint in Coco, Old Ochre, and then the combination of clear and dark wax to create a layered look that is absolutely stunning.

 Color in the kitchen is a trend that is definitely here to stay.
 Hands down, the most popular color for kitchen tables is in the green or blue family.
 These hues give a calm shade to the kitchen and coordinate well with other styles, and hardwood flooring.

 This first table is painted in a chalk paint color, Olive.
 The dark stained top looks beautiful, but it also is more durable than a painted table top.

 If you love the white kitchen look, (and who doesn’t?), colored chairs pair perfectly.
 The white in this set is one of my all-time favorites, Swiss Coffee by Glidden.
 The chairs are beautifully spray painted in Jade by Krylon.